Lindsey Crosbie

 Lindsey is a Board-Certified Equine Interaction Professional (CEIP-ED).
 The Certification Board for Equine Interaction Professionals (CBEIP) promotes independent certification for mental health professionals or educators who incorporate equines into their therapy or education/coaching practice.
 The credentials indicate verification of extensive professional experience and independent assessment of knowledge for including equine interactions within mental health (MH) or education/coaching professions (ED).

 In 2017, she trained in Colorado with the world-renowned therapeutic riding instructor Terena Thomas, becoming the only person in the UK to hold Hooves for the Heart Instructor certification.
-This enables her to specialise in working with children and young people who have experienced early trauma, behaviour or attachment issues.
+In 2023, she certified in the Stable Moments method of equine assisted learning.
+She specialises in working with children and young people who have experienced developmental trauma or attachment wounds.
 Lindsey holds a certificates in Integrated Somatic Trauma Therapy and Person Centred Planning and Life Coaching.
 She is a trained Mental Health First Aider.

 Equine Behaviour and Rehabilitation